 Here’s how to ensure the hobbies/activities are fun and safe.

 Poor posture is one of the leading causes of neck and back pain.
-Looking down or being in a standing/sitting hunched position regularly increases the load/stress on the neck increasing the chances for strain, injury, headaches, and chronic pain.
+Looking down or being in a standing/sitting hunched position regularly increases the load/stress on the neck, increasing the chances for strain, injury, headaches, and chronic pain.
 In the neutral position, the skull weighs around 10-12 pounds.

-Hobbies like this can increase the risk of neck pain, so the key is prevention, paying attention to head posture every now and again, and taking stretching breaks.
+Hobbies like this can increase the risk of neck pain, so the key is prevention, paying attention to head posture now and again, and taking stretching breaks.

 Many individuals stand and sit when working on their hobbies.
 This is quite common and is encouraged when doing these absorbing activities.
 But being immersed in these activities, most forget to check their posture when doing so.
-This is what leads to problems that at first are shrugged off as just soreness.
+This leads to problems that at first are shrugged off as just soreness.